Medical Hair Removal & Cosmetic Medicine and Points|How Free-Consult Offers Work and Judging Before You Sign

 Medical hair-removal and cosmetic clinics sometimes list a free-consultation or first-treatment booking as a relatively high-value "performance offer" on point sites.
 If you're already considering treatment and going for a consultation, simply routing that first step can earn several thousand to over ¥10,000 in cashback, with the appeal of consulting and comparing several clinics while also earning points.

 At the same time, cosmetic medicine is medical care, and efficacy, side effects, and risks vary by individual.
-Expensive course contracts are common too, so rushing a contract lured by big cashback is a no. This guide covers, on the premise of approaching it sensibly as medical care, the difference between consult offers and contract offers, how to think about pricing and courses, what to look at when comparing clinics, and the judgment axis for not signing just for cashback.
+Expensive course contracts are common too, so rushing a contract lured by big cashback is a no. This guide covers, on the premise of approaching it sensibly as medical care, the difference between consult offers and contract offers, how to think about pricing and courses, what types of treatment menus exist, what to look at when comparing clinics, and the judgment axis for not signing just for cashback.
 For AGA/hair-loss, see the AGA & Hair-Loss Treatment Guide; for full checkups, the Health Check & Full Checkup Guide; and for skincare, the Cosmetics & Skincare Guide.

 "Earned on Consult" vs "Earned on Contract" Are Completely Different